ONSdigital/cell-key-perturbation/documentation/SML_UserDocs_CellKeyPerturbation_Py.md

 and by how much (most cells are perturbed by +0).

 The ptable used and the record keys attached to the microdata should ideally use
 the same record key range, 0-255 or 0-4095.
-The method will still work if they do not match but a warning message will be generated.
+A warning message will be generated if the record key ranges do not match.

 By default a ptable that applies the '10-5 rule' is provided with the method package and works with record keys in the range 0-255.
 This ptable will remove all cells \<10, and round all others to the nearest 5.
 This provides more protection than necessary but will ensure safe outputs.
+If this ptable is used with admin data, meaning the record key ranges do not match, it is acceptable to disregard the warning in this circumstance.

 Other ptables may be available depending on the data used, for example census 2021 data will require the ptable_census21 to be used and is based on cell keys in the range 0-255.

-Cell Key Perturbation is consistent and repeatable, so the same cells are always perturbed in the same way.
+Cell Key Perturbation is consistent and repeatable, so the same cells are always perturbed in the same way provided the record keys are not changed.

 ## How to Use the Method